Can You Get a Workers’ Compensation Settlement after a Loved One’s Death?

 Workers’ compensation benefits are available only for a worker who is injured on the job or who contracts an occupational illness.
 The worker doesn’t have to die at work but must suffer the fatal injury or illness while on the job.

 For example, a loved one who is exposed to toxic substances at work and develops cancer, as a result, would be eligible.
-A worker who fell 5 stories and ultimately succumbs to injuries at the hospital is also eligible.
-However, the family of someone who died skiing during a work trip might not be eligible for workers’ compensation benefits, if the fatal injury has no relationship to work.
+A worker who fell 5 stories and ultimately succumbed to injuries at the hospital is also eligible.
+However, the family of someone who died skiing during a work trip might not be eligible for workers’ compensation benefits if the fatal injury has no relationship to work.

 For example, if an employee is on a work trip, and decides to go skiing on his own time and is injured, that almost certainly would not be covered by workers’ compensation.
 However, if the skiing part of the trip was a company event or otherwise related to the work-aspect of the trip, it likely would be covered under workers’ compensation.